electrp/electrp.github.io/content/posts/slotmap.md

 There are only a few pieces to understand how a slotmap works:
 - Store data:
-	- This can be very easily achieved with a vector type, such as std::vector.
+	- This can be very easily achieved with any vector type, such as std::vector.
 - Assigning new values:
 	- Using a free-list, we can keep track of free values.
-Doing so would require us to store those next-free values alongside as a part of the slot, which can be done using unions.
+Doing so would require us to store those next-free values as a part of an empty slot.
 - Differentiating similarly indexed values:
-	- A pattern for this is generally known as generational indices.
+	- The pattern for this is generally known as generational indices.
 A key type will generally store two things, a index and a generation.
 If the generation of the key matches the generation stored at the location checked, the index contains the value matching the index.
 When erased, just increment the generation of the slot, thus invalidating all keys with a matching generation.
 - Testing validity of values:
 	- This one is somewhat optional.
 If you plan to iterate through the slotmap, then you will need a way to test to see if the generation at the slot is valid.
 This is easy to implement with something like std::optional, or testing for a bit within the generation of a slot.